CoC reviews proposals to create, revise, or terminate minor programs.

 - At the discretion of the minor advisor, transfer credit may be used to fulfill a portion of the minor program.
 MIT subjects, including those taken through cross-registration, must comprise at least half of the minor program.

 - A student may not take a minor in the area of his or her major: the minor degree is intended to be independent from the major degree, and not tangentially related.
-In addition, minors are not allowed in either field of composite degrees combining two different fields, for example, the SB in Mathematics with Computer Science, SB in Humanities and Science, or the SB in Humanities and Engineering.
+In addition, minors are not allowed in either field of composite degrees combining two different fields (e.g., the SB in Mathematics with Computer Science, SB in Humanities and Science, or the SB in Humanities and Engineering) or joint degrees (e.g., the SB in Chemistry and Biology or the SB in Computer Science and Molecular Biology).

 - A student may earn no more than two minors, which are awarded only when the student receives a specific SB degree.
 This two-minor maximum applies even if the student receives more than one SB degree.
 The student should designate the minor program by the end of the sophomore year, but no later than Add Date one full term preceding the one in which the SB degree is awarded.